Thursday, April 18, 2019

 "Did you not understand that the Eucharist is the self same sacrifice that took place on Calvary?"

-That is merely begging the question.
-No explanation of how or why is given for us to believe that the eucharist is the same sacrifice that took place on Calvary.
+That begs the question.
+No explanation as to how or why is given for us to believe the Catholic eucharist is the same sacrifice that took place on the cross.

 "Here is what Protestants miss and don’t understand.
 And the reason they don’t understand is because they don’t understand the Scriptures."

 Must a "Protestant" become a Jehovah's Witness or a Mormon in order to see those particular systems of doctrine in Scripture?
 This actually sounds like something the Gnostics would have said with their emphasis of obtaining "higher knowledge" about God upon joining their sect.
-De Maria reads foreign ideas into Scripture as he engages in circular reasoning and strains typology beyond its original intent.
+De Maria engages in circular reasoning and strains typology beyond its original intent.

 "In the Old Testament, we learn that Sacrifice is not simply the slaughter of the victim.
 Sacrifice is also the offering of the Victim.
 And Sacrifice is also the consuming of the Victim.
 Christ takes care of the first two aspects of His Sacrifice.
 We participate in the same Sacrifice by consuming the Passover.
 Have you not read in Scripture (Exodus 12:1-10)?"